 Implementation of new application and digital pass system

-Going to a dance class, the library, a birdwatching group, a debate, theater performance or, say, museum.
-For Amsterdam residents with a lower income, these activities are not always obvious.
-Based on the idea that everyone should be able to participate, the municipality of Amsterdam created the Stadspas over 25 years ago.
-A pass that offers all residents of the city the opportunity to enjoy the beauty that the city has to offer.
+For Amsterdam residents with lower incomes, activities like going to a dance class, the library, a birdwatching group, a debate, a theater performance or a museum aren’t always accessible.
+Based on the idea that everyone should be able to participate, the municipality of Amsterdam created the Stadspas over 25 years ago – a pass that offers all residents of the city the opportunity to enjoy the beauty that the city has to offer.
 "With the Stadspas, Amsterdam residents with a small wallet receive all kinds of financial benefits when undertaking activities or purchasing products in the areas of culture, recreation, exercise and health," says Harro Hoogerwerf, who has been working as head of the Poverty Reduction Department at the City of Amsterdam for the past year.
-"It's a product we are proud of, because through the City Pass we are creating more equal opportunities."
+"It's a product we are proud of, because through the Stadspas we are creating more equal opportunities"

 Modern, cheaper and flexible system